When Does It Make Sense to Rent vs. Own Your House?

 Buy: When you’re settled in an area for the foreseeable future

-3. Assess your local real estate market conditions
+3. Assess how local market conditions affect your decision

 While home values trend upward in the long term, in the short term, real estate markets fluctuate between buyer’s, seller’s, and balanced market conditions.

-In a seller’s market, there’s a lot of buyers and few homes listed for sale—leading to higher home prices and bidding wars over even the most undesirable homes.
-In a buyer’s market, there’s lots of homes available for sale, but few buyers—so there are lots of good homes to choose from at great prices.
+In a seller’s market, there are a lot of buyers and few homes listed for sale — leading to higher home prices and bidding wars over even the most undesirable homes.
+In a buyer’s market, there are lots of homes available for sale but few buyers — so there are many good homes to choose from at great prices.
 A balanced market falls somewhere in between, with reasonable home prices and healthy competition.

-While it seems straightforward that it’s best to buy in a buyer’s or balanced market, remember that real estate markets are fluid and always changing—so it’s not only current conditions you need to consider, but the trends.
+While it seems straightforward that it’s best to buy in a buyer’s or balanced market, remember that real estate markets are fluid and always changing — so it’s not only current conditions you need to consider but also the trends.

 And remember, researching national real estate trends can’t tell you what your local market is doing.
 While the majority of the country may be experiencing a sluggish buyer’s market, your local area could be experiencing a red-hot seller’s market.